LairdCP/meta-summit-som/README.md

         ```
         sudo cp image-summitsom-cmd-imx8mp-summitsom-20220324205149.swu /media/$USER/rootfs_data/upper/home/root/ && sync
         ```
-        Boot the Summit SOM 8M Plus DVK from the SD card and use the `fw_update` script (built around `swupdate`) to flash the image to both a/b sides:
+        Boot the Summit SOM DVK from the SD card and use the `fw_update` script (built around `swupdate`) to flash the image to both a/b sides:
         ```
         fw_update </path/to/update.swu | url/to/swu>
         poweroff